KonstantinosDanelian/Getting-and-Cleaning-Data_Course-Project/README.md

 CodeBook.md describes the variables, the data, and any transformations or work that was performed to clean up the data.

-run_analysis.R contains all the code to perform the analyses described in the 5 steps.
-They can be launched in RStudio by just importing the file.
+run_analysis.R contains all the code to perform the analyses described in the 5 steps above.

-The output of the 5th step is called secTidySet.txt and with the average of each variable for each activity and each subject.
+The output of the 5th step is called secTidySet.txt with the average of each variable for each activity and each subject.